 Using Benchmarks to Help Students

 Benchmark scores are most commonly used in relation to interpreting universal screening data.
 Indeed, in some schools, such screening is called “benchmark screening.”
-Once screening data for all students are available, school teams can examine the Group Screening Report and learn which students scored at each risk level: low, some, or high.
-Knowing each student’s benchmark score level is the first step in providing effective supports for all students.
+Once screening data for all students are available, school teams can examine the Group Screening Report and learn which students scored at each risk level: Low, Some, or High.
+Knowing each student’s benchmark score level is the first step in providing effective support for all students.
 The next step is to confirm that the screening scores are accurate.
 This is most easily done by having one or more teachers who know each student review the scores and confirm whether they make sense.
-Most of the time, the screening scores will be consistent with the students’ classroom performance.
+Most of the time, the screening scores will be consistent with the student’s classroom performance.
 If a student’s score does not make sense to a teacher, first check to see if there was a data entry error.
 If the score is confirmed to be the student’s actual score but still does not make sense, it is best to re-screen the student to learn if that score is reliable.
-Instructional decision making should be done only after each student’s score has been confirmed as accurate.
+Instructional decision-making should be done only after each student’s score has been confirmed as accurate.

 It is very important to keep in mind that screening scores and benchmark levels should always be used as a starting point for conversations about student performance.
 They should never be used in isolation as the only source of information when making instructional decisions.
 Instead, additional indicators of students’ skills such as classroom work, homework, scores from other tests, and teacher judgment must also be taken into consideration.
 All data have some amount of error and the only way to mitigate error is to compare multiple sources of information.